lloydkevin/hugo-wd/content/post/2008-04-09-cakephp-auth-component-tutorial-3.md

   2. The Cookie is written with further hashing
   3. There's an alternative that we'll discuss a lil' bit later

-One thing you should be aware of: With this implementation the **$cookie array needs to have the association match those in $this->data[&#8216;User']**.
-What I mean is, if in $this->data you have &#8216;uname' and &#8216;passwd', then the cookie array, then the $coolie array must match these with it's associations or else the login function won't work.
+One thing you should be aware of: With this implementation the **$cookie array needs to have the association match those in $this->data['User']**.
+What I mean is, if in $this->data you have 'uname' and 'passwd', then the cookie array, then the $coolie array must match these with it's associations or else the login function won't work.

 So that's writing the cookie.
 We use this cookie in the next if block.